c64cryptoboy/ChiptuneSAK/docs/introduction.rst

 ChiptuneSAK is primarily concerned with musical *content* as opposed to *sound quality*.
 What it does, it does well.
 But there are a number of things it does *not* do:

 *  It is not particularly good at dealing with percussion.
 *  It does not provide many tools for editing and tweaking instruments or particular sounds.

 *  It does not work with waveform music, such as MP3 or WAV files.

-*  It is not intended for conversion of sound effects.
+*  It is not intended for conversion or processing of sound effects.